UselessSolutions/ServerLibe-template-plugin/README.md

-# Example Mod
+# Template Plugin

-Template for making Babric mods for BTA!
+Template for making ServerLibe plugins!

 **Note: *DO NOT fork this repository unless you want to contribute!***